Osprey Farpoint 40 review – find out why this is my favourite backpack for travelling, weekends away and city breaks. My new forever rucksack.

 The internal frame is lightweight and well-padded hip and shoulder straps mean that weight is distributed evenly and comfortably.
 Much of the weight is taken on the hips which helps prevent back strain.
 There’s even an emergency whistle incorporated into the sternum strap and elastic strips on the shoulders to attach clip-on items.
 The devil’s in the detail.

-I love the way the shoulder straps and hip belt stow away into a zipped back panel when you’re not in backpack mode.
+The shoulder straps and hip belt stow away into a zipped back panel when you’re not in backpack mode.
 This means there are no dangling straps to step on and the bag looks neat and compact.
 When in back pack mode the back panel tucks neatly away and is held in place with velcro.

 The quality is obvious from the look and feel of the bag.
 It’s made from 210D Nylon mini Hex Diamond Ripstop.
 Osprey Rucksacks are built to last and come with Osprey’s ‘All Mighty Guarantee’ as part of their commitment to protect the environment.